Thailand missing boys: Divers halt cave search due to heavy rain

 "I feel (the situation) is getting better and better.
 I am confident that my son will come back.
 There's so much help here."

 He said he believes his son's athleticism will help him survive in the caves.
-"I'm so confident, 1 million percent.
+"I'm so confident, one million percent.
 Because my son is strong. ...
 He is an athlete.
 He is a footballer."